 May 6: Frank Fitzsimmons dies of cancer at the Scripps Clinic, La Jolla, CA.

-June: 22nd Convention held in Las Vegas, Roy Williams elected GP.
+June: 22nd Convention held in Las Vegas; Roy Williams is elected General President.

-July: Research and Education Department holds fist regional stewards training program at Maricopa Community College, Phoenix, AZ.
+July: Research and Education Department holds the first regional stewards training program at Maricopa Community College, Phoenix, AZ.

-Summer: Research and Education Department develops new educational program on organizing.
+Summer: Research and Education Department develops a new educational program on organizing.

-Fall: Research and Education Department is split into two separate departments.
+Fall: Research and Education Department splits into two separate departments.

 November 17: Harold Gibbons dies in Los Angeles two days after suffering a stroke during an IBT speaking engagement.

-April: GEB elects Jackie Presser as GP following Roy Williams’ resignation.
+April: GEB elects Jackie Presser as General President following Roy Williams’ resignation.